YouJinTou/AudioAnalysisANN/README.md

 # AudioAnalysisANN
-Prototyping an ANN for recognizing whether a phone call was taken by a person or an answering machine
+Prototyping an ANN for recognizing whether a phone call is taken by a person or an answering machine